- 1 Purpose

 An email distribution list is a collection of contacts.
 It provides an easy way to send e-mail messages to a group of people.
 There are several types of distribution lists:

-A Nominated position responsible for authorising the sending of email correspondence to a nominated Email distribution List and responsible for authorising other positions/roles to send to a nominated Email Distribution List.
+A Nominated position responsible for authorising the sending of email correspondence to a nominated Email distribution List/Group and responsible for authorising other positions/roles to send to a nominated Email Distribution List/Group.